 Aishwarya Rajesh Quits Indian 2 Due To Date Issues

 Noted actress Aishwarya Rajesh was recently roped in to play a key role in Kamal Haasan's Indian 2, which created a great deal of buzz amongst fans.
-Now, in a surprising turn of events, the 'Chennai Ponnu' has opted out of the project and left those associated with the movie in a state of shock.
+Now, in surprising turn of events, the 'Chennai Ponnu' has opted out of the project and left those associated with the movie in a state of shock.
 Confirming the same, Aishwarya told a magazine that she decided to quit Indian 2 due to 'date issues'.

 "I had call sheet problems and could not accommodate the dates the production house wanted for Indian 2," said Aishwarya.